GenieFramework/Genie.jl/docs/guides/Step by step app development with Genie.md

 |         id | Nullable{Union{Int32, Int64, String}}() |
 +------------+-----------------------------------------+
 ```

+You can see that the `id` is null, meaning that the chirp object was not saved.
 We can persist it to the database with:
 ```julia
 genie> SearchLight.save!!(chirp)